- 1 The perfect 3 days Lisbon itinerary

 Day 3: Lisbon Itinerary 3 Days: Visit Belem and Cascais

 It’s day 3 and I’m sure by now you are completely smitten by sunny Lisboa!
 So, what’s left to explore?
 Well, today we suggest you head on over to the riverfront neighbourhood of Belém, which is a short train ride away from Lisbon’s Cais do Sodré train station.
+Visiting Belém is definitely one of the top things to do in Lisbon!

 Stop 1: Torre de Belém